 SAARC Agriculture Centre (SAC) under the framework of SAARC are inviting applications from potential candidates from developing countries who have an interest in PhD study on this particular area.
 The grant is available to pursue their PhD degree programs in reputed agricultural universities in SAARC Region.

 SAARC promote new and innovative techniques and systems in agriculture, including production, post-harvest and food processing.
 SAARC enhance the performances of scientists, technologists, etc. through support in research and development in agriculture and provide inputs for developing regional policies, strategies, and programmes.

 The Heads of the States or governments established the South Asian Association for Regional Cooperation (SAARC).SAARC has been working for strengthening agricultural research and technology transfer through the regional network among agricultural research and development institutions and policy makers in South Asia.

-Course Level: The scholarship is available for pursuing PhD programme.
+Course Level: The grant is available for pursuing PhD programme.

-Study Subject: The scholarship is awarded in the subject of agricultural.
+Study Subject: The grant is awarded in the subject of agricultural.

 - Economy class airfare from home country and return at the end of PhD study